New EU sanctions on Russia including oil price cap come into force

 Russian oil export prices are to be capped in addition to extra trade restrictions and travel bans as part of an eighth sanctions package on Russia formally adopted by EU countries on Thursday.

-The package "responds to Russia's continued escalation and illegal war against Ukraine, including by illegally annexing Ukrainian territory based on sham "referenda", mobilising additional troops, and issuing open nuclear threats," a press release read.
+The package "responds to Russia's continued escalation and illegal war against Ukraine, including by illegally annexing Ukrainian territory based on sham "referenda," mobilizing additional troops, and issuing open nuclear threats," a news release read.

 The new measures lay the groundwork for a price cap on Russian oil shipped to third countries, as it was previously agreed on by the G7 group of leading economies.